akavenus/Metalabs-bot/README.md

 # Metalabs-bot
-Metalabs bot written in Python, not the best code and could be written better.
-This was just a small project.
+This is a script to automatically checkout on metalabs, this was a small project and the code is pretty messy, I decided to make this out of boredem